XKirby/en/star_power.md

 In addition to fuelling certain rare and powerful artifacts, *SP*{: .courage-color } can be used on the following special abilities:

-- *Try Again*{: .header-font }
+## Try Again

 By spending *5 SP*{: .courage-color } during a check, the Stars can smile on you and give you a second chance!
 When you do this, you can pick up and re-roll any of your dice, as you see fit.
 You can even use this ability before Critical Failures trigger!
 You can use this ability as often as you like during a check.

-- *Exceptional Effort*{: .header-font }
+## Exceptional Effort

 By spending *5 SP*{: .courage-color } after making a check, you can use exceptional effort!
 You receive an additional Grade of Success on this check.
 You can boost the same check multiple times, as long as you have enough *SP*{: .courage-color } to spend.

-- *Second Wind*{: .header-font }
+## Second Wind

 By spending *5 SP*{: .courage-color } as an action, you can get a second wind!
 You can roll 2d6; then you can convert each die into *HP*{: .heart-color } or *FP*{: .spirit-color } (your choice on each die) and recover that amount.
 You can make multiple recovery attempts in the same action, as long as you have enough *SP*{: .courage-color } to spend.

-- *Improvise*{: .header-font }
+## Improvise

 By spending *SP*{: .courage-color } as an action, you can improvise a Technique on the fly!
 Spend *5 SP or more*{: .courage-color } and specify the Technique you want to use.
 It can include:

 - 1 of your Tech Default sets; as per usual, this doesn't affect the effective *FP cost*{: .spirit-color }.
 - Any applicable Optional and Required Tech Defaults you have; Required Tech Defaults must be included, as per usual, and neither affect the effective *FP cost*{: .spirit-color }.
 - Up to one unique *positive*{: .positive-color .underlined } and up to one unique *negative*{: .negative-color .underlined } Technique Trait for every *5 SP*{: .courage-color } you spent.
     You can add on Traits already included as a Tech Default, but otherwise can't repeat Traits.
     If the Trait can be taken multiple times and was added here, you can include up to one copy for every *5 SP*{: .courage-color } spent.

 The final effective *FP cost*{: .spirit-color } can't be worth more than *½ the SP spent*{: .courage-color }, so you may have to take on some negative Traits too!
 Keep in mind when using Technique Traits that include other Traits in their cost (such as *Coin Toss*{: .positive-color }), all the included Traits must be accounted for through *SP*{: .courage-color }.
 Finally, you use and resolve the Technique!
 You don't spend any *FP*{: .spirit-color } or even roll for it.
 The improvised Technique's effectiveness depends entirely on how much *SP*{: .courage-color } you spend, with its Primary and Secondary Checks automatically earning a Grade of Success each for every *5 SP*{: .courage-color } you spent.
 Finally, *no matter what*{: .underlined }, your improvised Technique can't restore *HP*{: .heart-color }, *FP*{: .spirit-color } or *SP*{: .courage-color }.
 Whatever you improvise, it has to make sense and be something your character could reasonably accomplish; but other than that, the sky's the limit!

 {: .example-callout}
 > *Example: A Dash of Inspiration*{: .header-font }